tsloughter/rebar3.org/content/en/docs/configuration/profiles.md

 2. `rebar3 as test ct`: will run the same as before.
 Profiles are applied only once.

-3. `rebar3 as native ct`: will run the tests in native mode.
-The order of profiles will be `default`, then `native`, and finally `test` (which is specified last, by the command run).
+3. `rebar3 as reproducible ct`: will run the tests in a deterministic build.
+The order of profiles will be `default`, then `reproducible`, and finally `test` (which is specified last, by the command run).

-4. `rebar3 as test,native ct`: will be similar as the above, with one slight variation.
+4. `rebar3 as test,reproducible ct`: will be similar as the above, with one slight variation.
 When applying profiles, Rebar3 first expands them all, and applies them in the right order.
-So the order here would be `default`, then `test`, then `native`.
+So the order here would be `default`, then `test`, then `reproducible`.
 The last `test` profile (because of the `ct` command) is elided since it was already applied.
-This is not entirely equivalent to calling `rebar3 as native ct`, because if both the `test` and `native` profile were to set conflicting options, the profile order becomes important.
+This is not entirely equivalent to calling `rebar3 as reproducible ct`, because if both the `test` and `reproducible` profile were to set conflicting options, the profile order becomes important.

 5. `rebar3 release` will build the release only as the `default` profile.

 6. `rebar3 as prod release` will build the release without development mode, with a stricter set of compiler options.

-7. `rebar3 as prod, native release` will build the release as with the last command, but while also compiling modules to native mode.
+7. `rebar3 as prod, reproducible release` will build the release as with the last command, but while also compiling modules deterministically.

-8. `rebar3 as prod release` with `REBAR_PROFILE=native`, in the environment, will build the release as in the last command, but `native` will be applied *before* `prod`.
+8. `rebar3 as prod release` with `REBAR_PROFILE=reproducible`, in the environment, will build the release as in the last command, but `reproducible` will be applied *before* `prod`.

 The order of application of profiles is therefore: